Blog/Scraping XDA Forums

 threadTagsInsertQuery.run(id, tagId);

 I had an issue though, SQLite wasn't able to handle the large amount of data I would through at it.
-I was running multiple workers that would run through different slots of the sitemap entries, and a lot of the transactions were clashing with each other.
-I tried using WAL Mode and other hacks, but at the end of the day SQLite is optimized for read-and-writes not for a write-heavy workload.
+I was running multiple workers that would run through different slots of the sitemap entries, and a lot of the transactions were clashing with each other since they were all trying to write to the same table.
+I tried using WAL Mode and other options, but at the end of the day SQLite is optimized for read-and-writes not for a write-heavy workload.

 Stage 2: Switch to Redis

 In my case I really didn't need a relational database to index the content for me, so I decided to go with a simple KV, Redis.
-Redis turned out to be much faster, but Redis still has a problem, it stores the entire KV in memory since it's trying to optimize for reads.
-This caused OOM errors a lot of the time as my dataset got big really fast.
+Redis turned out to be much faster.
+However, I ran into a problem, Redis stores the entire KV in memory since it's trying to optimize for reads.
+This filled up my RAM fast after I hit around 500,000 threads w/ just the metadata.
 In my case I didn't want to conduct any read operations at my KV, I just wanted to throw data at it and have it be read-optimized at a later point in time.

 I also switched from jsdom to linkedom because jsdom apparently does some form of emulating the browser environment to get really good accuracy, which meant it consumes a large amount of memory an processing time.
 Linkedom wasn't great at supporting edge cases, but I was able to get it working with some workarounds.
 There were many inconsistencies for the selector paths I would have to use for querying the DOM, so I had a failure snapshot folder which would throw in all my errors mid-process and skip those threads.
 This let me iteratively add support for threads which I didn't support as of yet, such as article threads.